alces-software/flight-direct/README.md

 `FLIGHT_DIRECT_ROOT` environment variable to be within your `$HOME` directory.

+### NOTE: RPM Build Error

+Omnibus was originally designed to create `rpm's`, however tarballs are the preferred publishing mechanism.
+As such the tarball is created directly from the root directory.

+However `Omnibus` continues to try and create the rpm, which will result in an error if `rpm-build` hasn't been installed.
+This error means that the build was successful and can be safely ignored.

+Alternatively installing `rpm-build` will suppress the error, however the `rpm` will be built.

 ## Clean

 You can clean up all temporary files generated during the build process with